 Letter Q Activities and Books

-Day Two – The Hula-Hoopin’ Queen and Printables
+Day One – The Hula-Hoopin’ Queen and Printables

 “A spunky girl has a hula-hooping competition with her friends in Harlem, and soon everyone in the neighborhood—young and old alike—joins in on the fun.”